Some ‘Whaking’ Great Rides!

 Whirinaki Mountain Bike Park

 Ride among the giant podocarp forest on the purpose-built Whirinaki Mountain Bike Track.
 Although the track can be ridden in shorter sections, the whole thing takes 2-5 hours to complete.
 Alternatively, there’s the Moerangi Track which will certainly test you more with a few drops and eroded sections.
-This trail is 35km taking around 5-7 hours to complete, however, you can stay in the backcountry huts along the trail if you’re out there longer.
+This trail is 35km (22 miles) taking around 5-7 hours to complete, however, you can stay in the backcountry huts along the trail if you’re out there longer.
 See below for more details on the Moeragi Track.

 To access Whirinaki Forest Park, take Ruatahuna Road, via State Highway 38.
 The mountain bike track is located at the end of Old Fort Road.
 It is within a two-hour drive of Whakatane.